Simple Sheaves for Knot Conormals

 \begin{prop} If $\cF\in \widehat{\cM}$, then $\epsilon_{\cF}$ is an augmentation. \end{prop} \begin{proof} Suppose there is a distinguished triangle,

 then $\epsilon_{\cF_1} = \epsilon_{\cF_2}$.
-Hence it suffices to check the well-definedness for the representatives in each isomorphism classes.
-By Proposition \ref{DerivedSheafloc}, it reduces to the simple abelian sheaves up to degree shifts.
-Further by Theorem \ref{sheaftoaug}, we show that $\epsilon_\cF$ is an augmentation, and is well-defined. \end{proof}
+Hence it suffices to check for the representatives in each isomorphism classes.
+Because shifting the degree does not change the associated map, by Proposition \ref{DerivedSheafloc}, it reduces to the simple sheaves concentrated at degree zero.
+By Theorem \ref{sheaftoaug}, we see that $\epsilon_\cF$ is a well-defined augmentation. \end{proof}